markhooks81/RDS-Templates/wvd-templates/Create and provision WVD host pool/README.md

 <a href="http://armviz.io/#/?load=https%3A%2F%2Fraw.githubusercontent.com%2Fmarkhooks81%2FRDS-Templates%2Fmaster%2Fwvd-templates%2FCreate%20and%20provision%20WVD%20host%20pool%2FmainTemplateLA.json" target="_blank">
     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

-# Create and provision new Windows Virtual Desktop hostpool

 This template creates virtual machines and registers them as session hosts to a new or existing Windows Virtual Desktop host pool.
 There are multiple sets of parameters you must enter to successfully deploy the template:
 - VM image